AllenCellModeling/aicsimageio/README.md

 ## Performance Considerations
 * **If your image fits into memory and you are not using a distributed cluster:** use `AICSImage.data` or `Reader.data` which are generally optimal.
+You can also use this to preload the data before using `get_image_data`.
 * **If your image is too large to fit into memory:** use `AICSImage.get_image_data` to get a `numpy` array or `AICSImage.get_image_dask_data` to get a `dask` array for a specific chunk of data from the image.
-* **If you are using a distributed cluster:** all functions and properties in the library are generally optimal.
+* **If you are using a distributed cluster with more than ~6 workers:** all functions and properties in the library are generally optimal.
 * **If you are using a distributed cluster with less than ~6 workers:** use `aicsimageio.use_dask(False)`.
 From our testing, 6 workers is the bare minimum for read time reduction compared to no cluster usage.